The fourth and final method is to use the

 Detailed Instructions

-This section will walk you through a detailed explanation of
+This section will walk you through a detailed explanation of how to configure

-an integration engine, to run within the Wrapper.
+JBoss to run within the Wrapper.

-can be integrated by following the same steps.
+Most other applications deployed as executable jars can be integrated by following the same steps.

-Install Hudson
+Install JBoss

-This tutorial will start with a clean install of
+This tutorial will start with a clean install of JBoss.

-We used "Hudson version 1.285" so the exact steps may be slightly different
+We used JBoss EAP 7.0.0, so the exact steps may be slightly different depending on the exact version installed.

 Installing Wrapper Files